chloealbright/DevHiveMind/Architecture/MVC Pattern.md

 Relates:
 ---

-Tracflo code

-async is a larger concept within computer science, there’s a lot of literature about it

-in web development, it’s typically for actions where you need to wait for a response from another machine

-New

-there are definitely other scenarios, concurrency is a big one. however, node is single thread, with expressjs handling multiple requests on multiple threads in the background

-however, from the perspective of a single thread, there isnt much concurrency

-there is some concurrency in browsers, but not much that we have control over, unless you’re using web workers or something

-its totally different if you design scripts / data processing, or extremely low level code where concurrency is the way you do things

-psql postgres -U postgres -c "DROP DATABASE tracflo_test" ; psql postgres -U postgres -c "CREATE DATABASE tracflo_test" && export FOR_TESTING=y && npx knex migrate:latest ^2c8352
+In computer science, async is a broad concept with abundant literature.
+In web development, it's commonly associated with actions requiring waiting for responses from other machines.
+Concurrency plays a significant role, though Node operates as a single thread, leveraging Express.js to manage multiple requests in the background.
+While browsers exhibit some concurrency, control is limited unless employing tools like web workers.
+The dynamics shift when designing scripts, data processing, or low-level code, where concurrency becomes a fundamental approach.

 // import uuid regex .test(testCompanyId) generate uuid in test file